 As an undergraduate psychology major at Harvard, Arthur assisted with a therapy group in the Concord facility of the Massachusetts prison system.
 There, he became interested in the impact of the traditional correctional environment on inmate and officer behavior.
 Arthur’s education continued with an architectural degree at Columbia.
-His career has focused on building designs that positively impact behavior.
-As the leader of SMRT’s public safety/justice market sector, Arthur understands the modern principles of justice design.
+His career has focused on building designs that positively impact behavior and that incorporate contemporary principles of justice design.
 He applies those principles to his work across a broad spectrum of project types and sizes, and frequently shares his expertise as an instructor at the National Institute of Corrections.
 In addition to his work, Arthur loves photography, fishing, gardening, music and art.